top of page

 The toxic effects of metals like arsenic, mercury and lead can cause illness, madness and death

-Bronze Age blacksmiths were subject to chronic arsenic poisoning due to use of the metalloid, just as felt workers and hat makers suffered mercury poisoning.
-The mythology of Hephaestus begins in the Iron Age, after the Bronze Age in history, when the subject of the disabled blacksmith is already entrenched in lore.
+Bronze Age blacksmiths are subject to chronic arsenic poisoning, just as felt workers and hat makers suffer mercury poisoning.
+The mythology of Hephaestus begins in the Iron Age, after the Bronze Age in history, when the disabled blacksmith is already entrenched in lore.

-On the island of Lemnos, spot Hephaestus fell to earth is considered sacred.
+On the island of Lemnos, the spot Hephaestus fell to earth is considered sacred.
 The terra Lemnia is said to cure madness, snakebite and hemorrhage.
-The Priests of Hephaestus know how to cure wounds inflicted by snakes.
+The priests of Hephaestus also know how to cure wounds inflicted by snakes.

 Recent Posts